signalfx/integrations/heka-filter-signalfx/README.md

 ### METRICS

-Documentation of the metrics and dimensions emitted by this integration, are available in the [Heka docs](https://hekad.readthedocs.org/en/v0.10.0/config/outputs/index.html#common-output-parameters).
+Documentation of the metrics and dimensions emitted by this integration, are available in the <a target="_blank" href="https://hekad.readthedocs.org/en/v0.10.0/config/outputs/index.html#common-output-parameters">Heka docs</a>.

 ### LICENSE